 Former Surrey Head Coach Richard Bedbrook is the Regional Director of Women’s Cricket for the South East Stars and ultimately responsible for both the elite teams and the pathway in the region.

-Covid 19 means the match programme for 2020 is currently unclear but it is expected that from 2021 onwards, the elite team will play the other regional sides in both 50 over and 20 over cricket.
+From 2021 onwards, the elite team will play the other regional sides in both 50 over and 20 over cricket.

 South East Stars home matches will take place at grounds in both counties of Surrey and Kent, while Surrey are regarded as the ‘regional host’.